JanKolo04/API_learn/README.md

 ```

 ## To do
-- [ ] Create page to logout user (create column in db to check login)
+- [ ] Find solution to get all Sessions from store
 - [ ] Create frontend for to login and home pages
 - [ ] Page with single article article/:id